platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 highlight=false
 ---

+This approach applies the same username and password to your production and all development environments.
+You can have developers enter credentials through their browser, or override the access control setting for each child environment.

+To use password protected HTTP Authentication:

+1. Consult your CDN's documentation to ensure it supports that feature.
+2. Generate a password of sufficient strength.
-You can password protect your project using [HTTP access control](../../environments/http-access-control.md).
+3. Password protect your project using [HTTP access control](../../environments/http-access-control.md).
-This is the recommended approach for CloudFlare.

-Make sure that you generate a password of sufficient strength.
-You can then share the password with your CDN provider.
+4. Share the password with your CDN provider.
-Make sure the CDN adds a header to authenticate correctly to your origin.

-Add a custom header to the origin request with the base64 encoded username:password.
+5. Make sure the CDN adds a header to authenticate correctly to your origin by adding a custom header to the origin request with the base64 encoded `username:password` you chose in step 2.
     For example: `Aladdin:OpenSesame` would become `Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l`.

-Be aware that this approach applies the same user and password to all development environments, too.
-You can have developers enter credentials through their browser, or override the access control setting for each child environment.

 <--->